feelsuegood/sueweetstay-fullstack/README.md

 - 📚 **Personal Challenge: Experiences Pages**

-  - Applied same structure as Rooms to develop Experiences feature independently.
+  - Applied the same structure as Rooms to develop the Experiences feature independently.

 - 🔢 **Type-Safe Development**